filecoin-project/venus-docs/go-filecoin-tutorial/How-to-connect-two-nodes-directly.md

 ## Initial setup

-Set the location of the filecoin source (substitute the path the location of the cloned source tree):
+Set the location of the filecoin source (substitute the path with the location of the cloned source tree):

 ```sh
 export GO_FILECOIN_PATH=$HOME/go/src/github.com/filecoin-project/go-filecoin